lockwooda/lockwood.me/content/posts/mmpelection.md

 |SDLP|0.3%|0.4%|0.1%|0.01|
 |UUP|0.3%|0.4%|0.1%|0.01|

-Summing the square differences gives us a value of 0.18.
-Halving this and square rooting it, to give the Gallagher index, gives **an index of 0.3**.
-In other words, this system is extraordinarily proportional!
+Summing the square differences up, halving the result and the square rooting it gives us **an index of 0.3464**.

 ## Sources